-Trump signs social media executive order, calls for removal of liability protections because of 'censoring'
+Trump signs social media executive order that calls for removal of liability protections over 'censoring'

 Hoffman has been a big financial backer of MotiveAI, which has been linked to spreading overtly fake news.
 For example, The Daily Beast reported that four Colorado-based companies "associated with MotiveAI" used "50 seemingly independent Facebook pages to purchase ads in 2018" -- including a page that suggested Brett Kavanaugh "had helped Bill and Hillary Clinton cover up the murder of a White House aide."

-Hoffman alone has also dumped approximately $10 million into Acronym, which backed the company Shadow behind the disastrous Iowa caucus app.
+Hoffman alone has also dumped approximately $10 million into Acronym, which backed the company Shadow -- which, in turn, was behind the disastrous Iowa caucus app.

 According to Vox, Acronym hopes to secure another $25 million "to set up seven of its own media properties in swing states, creating local news sites that portray moderate Democratic candidates in a favorable light, but appear to be objective, homespun outlets."

-This is a breaking story.
-Check back soon for updates.
 Fox News' John Roberts and Brooke Singman contributed to this report.